pllab/cs162-tutorials/2-algebraic-datatypes.md

 ## Assignment: Expression Simplification

-[//]: # (I think we need more explicit directions for the students on how to create this part of the project, since we're jumping from part 1 of the tutorial (which describes downloading a template) to this, which just says to 'open a project locally'.
-Maybe we can include these files in the downloaded template code?
-Also, up to this point we've been using the REPL and I don't think it's clear that they should be modifying the files themselves.
-In the provided code, we should get them uses to seeing '???' to indicate where to fill in code themselves.
-Also, all comments should be complete sentences with periods at the end.)

 Open the `calculator` project locally, and the `Expr.scala` file in the `src/main/scala` directory.
 Fill in the `simplifyExpr` method for the above `Expr` trait and its case classes.
 The `simplifyExpr` function works by recognizing some familiar patterns and reducing them to simpler ones.

 You will need to take care of these three cases, and more, as listed below: